Event Store

 Event Sourcing

-def rebuild_conversation_state(conversation_id: str, event_store: EventStore):
+async def rebuild_conversation_state(conversation_id: str, event_store: EventStore):

 """Rebuild conversation state from events."""

-events = event_store.get_conversation_events(conversation_id)
+events = await event_store.get_conversation_events(conversation_id)

 state = ConversationState()